TriKnight/UR_ROS_Unity/README.md

 # UR_ROS_Unity

-#Add more
-Before upload the Unity package to Git, Please Delete all folder in:
+Before uploading the Unity package to Git, Please Delete all folders in:
 ```
 Library/PackageCache
 ```